 Unusual Options Activity Insight: Las Vegas Sands

-On Friday, shares of Las Vegas Sands (NYSE:LVS) saw unusual options activity.
-After the option alert, the stock price moved up to $51.64.
+Shares of Las Vegas Sands (NYSE:LVS) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $49.61.

 - Sentiment: BULLISH